microprediction/cfmar/README.md

 # Decentralized AI & Prediction Markets Research

 This repository contains research and analysis of decentralized AI systems and prediction markets, with a focus on their intersection and potential for creating more accurate, transparent, and accessible prediction mechanisms.
+I put it together in advance of this [talk](https://cfmar.pstat.ucsb.edu/news/event/646).

 ## Project Structure